andytudhope/suave-specs/specs/rigil/README.md

     1. a wrapped transaction
     2. confidential data, and
     3. a list of programs (contracts) allowed to access and operate on confidential data.
-- **Computor[**[🔗spec](./computor.md)**]**: accepts and processes confidential compute requests and maintains the SUAVE chain; the logical unit of the SUAVE network and main protocol actor.
 - **Confidential Data Store (CDS) [**[🔗spec](./confidential-data-store.md)**]**: stores confidential data from MEV applications (L1 transactions, EIP 712 signed messages, userOps, privateKeys(?), etc).
-- **SUAVE Chain [**[🔗spec](./suave-chain.md)**]**: a fork of Ethereum designed for usage alongside credible off-chain execution in MEV use cases.
+- **SUAVE Chain [**[🔗spec](./suave-chain.md)**]**: a fork of Ethereum designed to be used alongside credible off-chain execution for MEV applications.
 Running Clique PoA consensus for the Rigil Testnet.
-- **MEVM [**[🔗spec](./mevm.md)**]**: modified EVM with MEV-specific precompiles that allow developers to define orderflow auctions and builder rules as smart contracts written in Solidity.
+- **MEVM [**[🔗spec](./mevm.md)**]**: modified EVM with MEV-specific precompiles that allow developers to define orderflow auctions and builder rules as smart contracts.
+- **MEV Application:** MEVM compatible smart contract which defines how sensitive data should be processed and routed.
+- **Computor[**[🔗spec](./computor.md)**]**: accepts and processes confidential compute requests and maintains the SUAVE chain; the logical unit of the SUAVE network and main protocol actor.
-- **Precompiles [**[🔗spec](./precompiles.md)**]:** purpose-built functions with extended capabilities that can be called from Builder Solidity
+- **Precompiles [**[🔗spec](./precompiles.md)**]:** purpose-built functions with extended capabilities that can be called from Builder Solidity.
-- **MEV Application :** MEVM compatible Solidity which defines how orderflow should be processed and routed.

 ## How To Use SUAVE?

+1. **Deploy confidential smart contracts.**
-- Deploy confidential smart contracts.
-Smart contracts on SUAVE follow the same rules as on Ethereum with the added advantage of being able to access additional precompiles during confidential execution.
+    - Smart contracts on SUAVE follow the same rules as on Ethereum with the added advantage of being able to access additional precompiles during confidential execution.
 Precompiles are available through the SUAVE library.

-- Request confidential execution using the new confidential computation request.
-Contracts called using confidential compute requests have access to confidential data and APIs through SUAVE precompiles.
+2. **Request confidential execution using the new confidential computation request.**
+    - Contracts called using confidential compute requests have access to confidential data and APIs through SUAVE precompiles.
 Confidential computation is not reproducible on-chain, thus, users are required to whitelist a specific execution node trusted to provide the result.
-Eventually proofs and trusted enclaves will help to verify the results of execution.
-After the initial confidential computation, its result replaces the calldata for on-chain execution.
-This grants different behaviors to confidential computation and regular on-chain transactions since confidential APIs are inaccessible during regular chain state transition.
+Eventually, proofs and trusted enclaves will help to verify the results of execution.
+    - After the initial confidential computation, the result replaces the calldata for on-chain execution.
+This grants different behaviors to confidential computation and regular on-chain transactions, since confidential APIs are inaccessible during regular chain state transition.

 ## Example Flows